droe/sslsplit/README.md

 ## License

-SSLsplit is provided under the simplified BSD license.
+SSLsplit is provided under a 2-clause BSD license.
 SSLsplit contains components licensed under the MIT and APSL licenses.
-See the respective source file headers for details.
+See `LICENSE.md` and the respective source file headers for details.

 ## Credits

 SSLsplit was inspired by `mitm-ssl` by Claes M. Nyberg and `sslsniff` by Moxie Marlinspike, but shares no source code with them.

-SSLsplit includes `khash.h` by Attractive Chaos.